 client nodes, each of which offers 8 vCPUs and 32 GiB of memory.

 Note After you use independent client nodes, you can perform a reduce operation on the evaluation result.
-In this case, if severe garbage collection (GC) occurs in the reduce stage, data nodes are not affected.
+In this case, if severe garbage collection (GC) occurs in the reduce stage, data nodes cannot be affected.

-- Delete small indexes in a timely manner.
-These indexes also occupy heap memory.
+- Delete small indexes in a timely manner to free up heap memory.